IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 -	Plug the formatted USB stick into the target endpoint to be converted.
 Boot from USB and follow the prompts.
 -	[OS 11 - A full walkthrough of the installation options can be viewed on the IGEL KB here](https://kb.igel.com/en/igel-os/11.10/installation-procedure)
 -	[OS 12 - A full walkthrough of the installation options can be viewed on the IGEL KB here](https://kb.igel.com/en/how-to-start-with-igel/current/installing-the-base-system-via-igel-os-creator-osc).
 Choose the options best for you.
 -	Once completed, remove the USB stick and reboot.
 IGEL OS should launch to the Setup Assistant wizard.
-[See a tutorial video for installing IGEL OS here](https://www.youtube.com/watch?v=w-EMUDS5Tb0).
+Tutorial video for installing IGEL OS 11.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/w-EMUDS5Tb0?si=Ng7OxiOdV6PqSMZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Option 2: Purchase New 3rd-Party Hardware and Install IGEL OS